Explore Webster’s Undergraduate Financial Aid Programs and Options

 Grants for Undergraduate Students

 The Access Missouri Grant is a state-funded grant that provides assistance to residents of Missouri who are seeking a first bachelor's degree.
 A minimum of 12 credit hours is required each semester in order to receive the Access Missouri Grant.
-Students who have completed a bachelor's degree are NOT eligible to receive a Missouri Student Grant.
+Students who have completed a bachelor's degree are not eligible to receive a Missouri Student Grant.
+Funding and maximum award vary each year.

-• Value: Students may receive up to $4,000 per academic year in exchange for an agreement to teach in specific schools and subject areas after graduation.
+TEACH grants may be available for either undergraduate or graduate students who intend to teach specific subjects at qualified schools upon graduation.
+Students may receive up to $4,000 per academic year in exchange for an agreement to teach in specific schools and subject areas after graduation.
 It is important to note that if a student should fail to fulfill the requirements of the Agreement To Serve (ATS), the TEACH grant will be converted to an unsubsidized loan.

 Webster University Grant assistance is a University-funded program which provides assistance to undergraduate students pursuing a first bachelor's degree and who are enrolled for 13 or more credit hours per semester.
-This aid program is available to St. Louis campus students only and is intended to augment another gift aid that the student may or may not be receiving.
+This aid program is available to St. Louis campus students only and is intended to augment other gift aid that the student may or may not be receiving.
 Awards vary depending upon the level of a student's unmet need.

-Student Loan Programs
+Undergraduate Student Loan Options

-Direct Subsidized Loans are need-based loans and are available to eligible undergraduate students.
+Direct Subsidized Loans are need-based college loans and are available to eligible undergraduate students.
 Repayment of principal is postponed while the student is in school and during a six-month grace period after the student leaves school or drops below half time status.
-These loans are made by a lender, such as a bank, credit union or savings and loan association; are insured by a state or nonprofit guarantee agency; and are reinsured by the federal government.
+These college loans are made by a lender, such as a bank, credit union or savings and loan association; are insured by a state or nonprofit guarantee agency; and are reinsured by the federal government.

 The federal government pays (subsidizes) interest on the borrower’s behalf: